Talk to Me About Intermittent Fasting (IF)

 We’ve all heard it.
 “Breakfast is the most important meal of the day.”
 Beyond the obvious energizing effects breakfast has on the body, it’s also thought to set you up for dietary success throughout the day.
 Over the years this sort of convoluted information had me forcing down steal-cut oats with sliced banana and fresh oj in order to “jumpstart my metabolism.”

-And just for the record, the “healthy” breakfast mentioned above is equivalent to eating 4 glazed Dunkin’ Donuts. 😳
+For the record, the “healthy” breakfast mentioned above is equivalent to eating 4 glazed Dunkin’ Donuts. 😳

 So what you’re saying is, DON’T eat breakfast?